Factbox: Coming events in the euro zone debt crisis

 -- Portugal, bailed out to the tune of 78 billion euros, has admitted its accounts fell short of expectations in the first half of the year but said it would meet this year's target agreed with its lenders.

--- Portugal's economy is expected to contract sharply this year and only return to growth in 2013 as the government enacts tough spending cuts and across-the-board tax hikes.

--- Prime Minister Pedro Passos Coelho has said he could not rule out having to reinforce his country's aid program if it was swept up in a contagion backwash should Greece default.
+-- Prime Minister Pedro Passos Coelho has said he could not rule out having to reinforce his country's aid program if it was swept up in a market backwash should Greece default.

 POLITICS:

-October 15 - Rally in Lisbon organized by youth movements as part of the international day of protest dubbed 15.O.
-Expected to protest against austerity in Portugal, EU/IMF and government policies.

-October 17 - Deadline for the government to present draft 2012 budget to parliament.

-November (dates not set yet) - The Troika of European Commission, European Central Bank and International Monetary Fund representatives returns to Lisbon for the second quarterly evaluation of bailout implementation.
+November 7 - The Troika of European Commission, European Central Bank and International Monetary Fund representatives returns to Lisbon for the second quarterly evaluation of bailout implementation.

 November 29 - Final vote on 2012 budget.
 Government has a solid majority in parliament.